-• For general education courses in the program/degree(s)/certificate(s), give examples of how SLOs relate to the College's General Education Learning Outcomes.
+• For general education courses, give examples of how SLOs relate to the College's General Education Learning Outcomes.

 3.4 Assessments Leading to Improvement

 • Using specific examples, describe how PLO and/or SLO assessments have led to an improved experience for students and greater student equity.